-"Owned or Controlled," for the purposes of this FOA, is where the eligible entity has or has been given certain rights and duties, specifically the ability to exercise authority, direction, and control over the project.
+"Owned or Controlled," for the purposes of this FOA, is where the eligible entity has or has been given certain rights and duties, specifically the ability to exercise authority, direction, and control.
 Note that ownership may be private, collective, or common and some of those rights and duties may be held by different parties.